MY-Climate-Observatory/myco-data/CLIMATExScience/air-pollution-index/data-cleaning/README.md

 3. version-update-1.py
 4. version-update-2.py

-Please note that this metric will be update periodically as the original source release more datasets.
+Please note that this metric will be updated periodically as the original source release more datasets.